Treatment & Services

 - J. Benjamin Younger Fellow of Public Policy, American Society for Reproductive Medicine, Washington, DC

-- Women's Health Institute, Vice Chair of Clinical Research
+- OB/GYN and Women's Health Institute, Vice Chair of Research

 - Associate Professor of Surgery, Case Western Reserve University

-- Associate Editor, Cleveland Clinic Journal of Medicine
+- Associate Editor of the Cleveland Clinic Journal of Medicine

-- Member of the American Congress of Obstetricians and Gynecologists (ACOG) Committee on Gynecologic Practice
+- Member of the American Congress of Obstetricians and Gynecologists (ACOG) Committee on Genetics

-- Past Member of the American Society for Reproductive Medicine (ASRM ) Ethics Committee
+- Member of the American Society for Reproductive Medicine (ASRM ) Ethics Committee

 - Past Member of the Therapeutic Data Safety and Monitoring Board of the Division of AIDS, National Institute for Allergy and Infectious Diseases (NIAID)